 - We recommend avoiding unnecessary face-to-face conversation with the actor.
 The conversation can take place via the mirror.

-- We recommend that the customer chairs be located at a distance of at least 2 m from each other to maintain physical distancing.
+- We recommend that the customer chairs be located at a sufficient distance from each other to maintain physical distancing.
 If necessary, additional customer spaces can be established in other vacant spaces, or screens can be used.

 - We recommend reserving dedicated tools for each performer.
 When the performer’s hair or makeup is done, the equipment is washed and disinfected immediately or, if this is not permitted by the schedule, it is put in a container for used tools.